U.S. Presidents Who Were Really Weird People

 Advertisement

 The poor groundskeepers tried to scare them — the squirrels weren't scared.
-Then, the staff started a trap-and-release program, where they let the squirrels out in some park in DC.
+Then, the staff started a trap-and-release program, where they let the animals out in some park in DC.
 That didn't do much to keep the population down, but Eisenhower did get into some hot water for trying to "rehome" the little fuzzy-tailed rodents.
 His opponents, in particular, jumped right on it, saying he was an enemy of wildlife.
-Wildlife in general?
+Animals in general?
 Ike liked.
 But squirrels on his putting green?
 Ike did not like, and he wanted them gone.

 Ronald Reagan: obsessed with the stars